AdaBin: Improving Binary Neural Networks with Adaptive Binary Sets: Experiments

 \subsection{Ablation Studies}

 \textbf{Effect of AdaBin quantizer.} \quad We conduct the experiments by starting with a vanilla binary neural networks, and then add the AdaBin quantizer of weights and activations gradually.
-To evaluate different methods fairly, we utilize PReLU for these experiments, which is equal to the Maxout function only with $\gamma^-$ for negative part.
 The results are shown in Table~\ref{ablation_results}, we can see that when combined with existing activation binarization by sign function, our equalization method for binarizing weights could get 0.6\% accuracy improvement.
 Besides, when we free the $\alpha_w$ and $\beta_w$ to two learnable parameters which are trained in an end-to-end manner as activation, it only get $86.7\%$ accuracy and is much poorer than AdaBin (the last two row).
 We find that its Kullback-Leibler divergence is also less than AdaBin, which shows the KLD is much important to 1-bit quantization.
 When keeping the weight binarization as XNOR-Net~\cite{rastegari2016xnor}, the proposed gradient-based optimization for binarizing activations could get 1.6\% accuracy improvement, as shown in the $3^{rd}$ row.
 Combining the proposed weight equalization and activation optimization of AdaBin boosts the accuracy by 2\% over vanilla BNN (the $1^{st}$ vs. $4^{th}$ row), which shows that AdaBin quantizer could significantly improve the capacity of BNNs.

 \textbf{Effect of $\gamma$ in Maxout.} \quad In addition, we evaluate four activation functions on ImageNet.
 The first is none, denoting it is an identity connection.
 The second is Maxout that only with $\gamma^+$ for positive part, the third is Maxout only with $\gamma^-$ for negative part and the last one is the complete Maxout as Eq.~\ref{equ11}.
 As shown in Table~\ref{MaxOut_ImageNet}, the coefficient of $\gamma^+$ and $\gamma^-$ improve the accuracy by 9.6\% and 9.7\% individually.
 The activation function with both coefficients gets the best performance, which justifies the effectiveness of Maxout.